element-plus/element-plus/website/docs/fr-FR/affix.md

 You can set `target` attribute to keep the affix in the container at all times.
 It will be hidden if out of range.

-:::demo Please notice that the container cannot have scrollbar.
+:::demo Please notice that the container avoid having scrollbar.
 ```html
 <div class="affix-container">
   <el-affix target=".affix-container" :offset="80">